vbudi000/oidc-proxy/README.md

 ## Run your proxy

 1. Edit configmap.yaml and modify the JSON discovery endpoint

+2. Edit deployment.yaml if you are using your own image

-2. Create the objects in OpenShift
+3. Create the objects in OpenShift

     ```
     oc new-project oidc-proxy